Mitch Garver Player Props: Rangers vs. Marlins

 Mitch Garver At The Plate

-- Garver has six doubles, seven home runs and 18 walks while hitting .271.
+- Garver is hitting .271 with six doubles, seven home runs and 18 walks.

-- Garver is batting .412 with two homers during his last games and is riding a six-game hitting streak.
+- Garver enters this game on a six-game hitting streak.
+In his last outings, he's hitting .412 with two homers.

-- Garver has had an RBI in 13 games this season (32.5%), including four multi-RBI outings (10.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Garver has driven home a run in 13 games this season (32.5%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.